ycrc/containers-bootcamp/src/containers-presentation.md

 - Don’t install anything to root’s home, `/root`
 - Don’t put container valuables in `$TMP` or `$HOME`
-- Use `ENTRYPOINT` to specify default runtime behavior
+- Use `ENTRYPOINT` to for default runtime behavior
 - Update shared library cache by calling `ldconfig` at the end of your `Dockerfile`
 </section>